 I love to read, and memoirs by Black women is one of my favorite genres.

-I’m sure it has a lot to do with me being a Black woman.
+I’m sure it has much to do with being a Black woman.

 Seeing how other women like me were able to create lives that are meaningful and impactful, in whatever way, is inspiring.

 Even though that’s the draw of the genre for me, I promise you don’t have to be a Black to be inspired, informed, or entertained by these autobiographies.

 Learn more about the Black experience by reading memoirs by Black women

 Over the last couple of years there’s been a great interest in Americans wanting to get a better understanding of the African-American experience.